larssonhthomas-afk/writebase-docs/docs/009-writebase-roadmap.md

 - [ ] TEMPLATE: Create an Airtable for WriteBase. (p1)
 - [ ] DOCUMENTATION: How to get started.
 - [ ] DOCUMENTATION: Overall start guide
 - [ ] TEST: Bug fixes, regression tests
 - [ ] APP: Open with url:link to app.writerbase.app/xxx - Verifiy
-- [ ] MARKDOWN: List now render as it should in Preview or Publish to Wiki.

 **Minor:**